MCP Apps: Bring MCP Apps to your users!

 Prompt → page.

-With one simple prompt, AI generates a complete, responsive page and code in seconds with no prebuilt components.
+With a single prompt, AI generates a complete, responsive page and code in seconds, with no prebuilt components.
 A fully generated UI!
-Notice how some buttons don't work, the color scheme was randomly chosen, and context is completely generated at runtime.
+Notice that some buttons don't work, the color scheme was randomly chosen, and context is generated entirely at runtime.

 Static